Harry Houdini: Magic career

 He also served as president of the Society of American Magicians (a.k.a.
 S.A.M.) from 1917 until his death in 1926.
 Founded on May 10, 1902, in the back room of Martinka's magic shop in New York, the Society expanded under the leadership of Harry Houdini during his term as national president from 1917 to 1926.
-Houdini was magic's greatest visionary.
-He sought to create a large, unified national network of professional and amateur magicians.
+Houdini was magic's greatest visionary: He sought to create a large, unified national network of professional and amateur magicians.

 Wherever he traveled, he gave a lengthy formal address to the local magic club, made speeches, and usually threw a banquet for the members at his own expense.
 He said "The Magicians Clubs as a rule are small: they are weak ... but if we were amalgamated into one big body the society would be stronger, and it would mean making the small clubs powerful and worthwhile.
 Members would find a welcome wherever they happened to be and, conversely, the safeguard of a city-to-city hotline to track exposers and other undesirables".

 For most of 1916, while on his vaudeville tour, Houdini had been recruiting – at his own expense – local magic clubs to join the S.A.M. in an effort to revitalize what he felt was a weak organization.
 Houdini persuaded groups in Buffalo, Detroit, Pittsburgh, and Kansas City to join.
 As had happened in London, he persuaded magicians to join.
 The Buffalo club joined as the first branch, (later assembly) of the Society.
 Chicago Assembly No. 3 was, as the name implies, the third regional club to be established by the S.A.M., whose assemblies now number in the hundreds.

-In 1917, he signed Assembly Number Three's charter into existence, and that charter and this club continue to provide Chicago magicians with a connection to each other and to their past.
-Houdini dined with, addressed, and got pledges from similar clubs in Detroit, Rochester, Pittsburgh, Kansas City, Cincinnati and elsewhere.
-This was the biggest movement ever in the history of magic.
+In 1917, he signed Assembly Number Three's charter into existence; that charter and this club continue to provide Chicago magicians with a connection to each other and to their past.
+Houdini dined with, addressed, and got pledges from similar clubs in Detroit, Rochester, Pittsburgh, Kansas City, Cincinnati and elsewhere - the biggest movement ever in the history of magic.
 In places where no clubs existed, he rounded up individual magicians, introduced them to each other, and urged them into the fold.

 By the end of 1916, magicians' clubs in San Francisco and other cities that Houdini had not visited were offering to become assemblies.
 He had created the richest and longest-surviving organization of magicians in the world.
-It now embraces almost 6,000 dues-paying members and almost 300 assemblies worldwide.
-In July 1926, Houdini was elected for the ninth successive time President of the Society of American Magicians.
-Every other president has only served for one year.
-He also was President of the Magicians' Club of London.
+Currently, it embraces almost 6,000 dues-paying members and almost 300 assemblies worldwide.
+In July 1926, Houdini was elected President of the Society of American Magicians for the ninth successive time (every other president served for only one year).
+He was also President of the Magicians' Club of London.